swiss-territorial-data-lab/proj-dqry/README.md

 $ stdl-objdet assess_detections config/config_trne.yaml
 ```

-Finally, the detection obtained by tiles can be merged when adjacent and a new assessment is performed:
+Finally, the detections obtained by tiles can be merged when adjacent and a new assessment is performed:
 ```bash
 $ python scripts/merge_detections.py config/config_trne.yaml
 ```